Gleeson in Cochise County, Arizona — The American Mountains (Southwest)

 Primarily a mining town, Gleeson's fortunes largely rose and fell with the price of copper.
 When the mines shut down in 1958, most of Gleeson disappeared as well, leaving only a handful of town residents, and a few nearby ranchers.
 Renovation began in October of 2008, and the building serves as a center for area research and community gatherings.

 Erected by Gleeson Arizona Historians.

 Other nearby markers.
-At least 3 other markers Soldiers Hole (approx. 6.4 miles away); Old Pearce Post Office (approx. 12 miles away); Chief Cochise (approx. 15.4 miles away).
+At least 3 other markers are within 16 miles of this marker, measured as the crow flies.
+Soldiers Hole (approx. 6.4 miles away); Old Pearce Post Office (approx. 12 miles away); Chief Cochise (approx. 15.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 6, 2013, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 448 times since then and 27 times this year.
+It was originally submitted on April 6, 2013, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 686 times since then and 72 times this year.
 Photos: 1, 2, 3, 4. submitted on April 6, 2013, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.